DaylightNebula/WebStreamEngine/Readme.md

 The idea: In Minecraft games are very easy to make using server plugins and this usually only requires a small download for the player to download assets.
 How can we replicate this to make games easier to access for users, and easier to make for developers?

+Go to documentation/general-setup.md for an explanation of how to use this.

 Goals:
 - Simple dynamic player controller
 - Simple physics system